KallMeMoh/hangman/README.md

 # Hangman Game

 This is a simple hangman game implemented in C++.
-The game randomly selects a word from a list of 1378 words and the player's job is to guess the word by entering a letter.
+The game randomly selects a word from a list of 1378 (I will change that in the future, currently just messing around with C++) words and the player's job is to guess the word by entering a letter.
 The player has 10 tries to guess the word correctly.
 Guessing a wrong vowel (a, e, u, i, o) will not affect the number of tries the player has.

 ## How to Play